fredwu/angel_nest/README.md

 - The story behind this: http://fredwu.me/post/9036730472/open-sourcing-a-200-hour-project-the-story-behind-it
 - The things I have learnt: http://fredwu.me/post/9703934823/startup-vc-and-the-things-i-learnt-from-open-sourcing

+## Testimonials from HNers

+- > Holy shit the code is clean.
+Good job dude.
+I'm impressed by your .SCSS too.
+Good quality dev right here.

+- > Something not noted: he's turned a negative event (getting stiffed) into positive exposure for his work with hundreds of HN readers.
+At least at a glance, it seems like solid and clean Rails / Ruby code (and I think I've seen some other commenters noting that as well.)
+I'd be surprised if this post didn't result in at least one new client down the road... nicely played.

 ## What is Angel Nest?

 Angel Nest is the code name of a project initially commissioned by a so called entrepreneur.
 The system itself and the business are modelled after [AngelList](http://angel.co/).
 The goal of this project was to become one of the first ones targeted at the Chinese entrepreneurship and investment market.